pharmpy/pharmpy/README.rst

 Overview
 ========

-.. start-summary
+.. start-longdesc

-PysN is an experiment in substituting (some of) the PsN functionality in Python
+PysN is an experiment in substituting (some of) the PsN functionality in Python.

-.. end-summary

 For PsN (implemented in Perl), see `UUPharmacometrics/PsN <https://github.com/UUPharmacometrics/PsN/releases>`_.

+.. end-longdesc

 Installation
 ============